TheDomcio/WonderfulPolishLanguage/README.md

 - [Ignacy z Japonii](https://www.youtube.com/channel/UC84AaEtr7hlaYYwXDSKAbNg) - Very cool channel of a Japanese man named Kohei, who records videos under the pseudonym "Ignacy" ([Explanation](https://www.youtube.com/watch?v=wjWU4MClUbQ)).
 The channel might be useful for people from Japan who would like to learn Polish and more, because "Ignacy" was a free listener in Polish studies at the Uniwersytet Śląski in Katowice, as he himself wrote in the description of the channel.
 He explains very interesting issues, refutes myths and stereotypes related to Japan or Japanese, which people spread unconsciously in Poland (and not only here).
 - [Aiko & Emil](https://www.youtube.com/channel/UCXRJfVWEjv9qxooSbOkFmkw) - The channel of a very nice marriage - Japanese woman Aiko and the Polish man Emil.
 They form a very powerful duo and their videos are very interesting.
 We can learn from them many of their opinions about Japan and Poland, as well as video about very unique topics, for example video about [Ainu people](https://www.youtube.com/watch?v=vnib1muoygY) and really cool video [about their traditional Japanese wedding](https://www.youtube.com/watch?v=7p5htOlavFI).
 There is also a videos about ["mythical Japanese square watermelon"](https://www.youtube.com/watch?v=KdpGaknqJdI).
 It is also worthwhile to have a look at the separate Emil channel - [Podcast Po Japonii](https://www.youtube.com/channel/UCfegHHvKywKjJ69Ymcb6j0w) and as the name says it is a podcast about Japanese things, often here are further conversations of those shown on [Aiko & Emil](https://www.youtube.com/channel/UCXRJfVWEjv9qxooSbOkFmkw) channel.
 Emil also has another channel about North Korea, to which he often went on tours in the past and it's called [Pozdro z KRLD](https://www.youtube.com/channel/UCUCVBflimUih08ONuOKOpfQ).
 - [Enma Official](https://www.youtube.com/channel/UC9Vi25H6lQvPqcepJCJ3sEg) - YouTube channel of Polish woman who has lived in Japan since 2015, she is also a Graduate of Japanese Philology.
 She really likes do cosplay also.
 She very often refutes the false information and myths about Japan that are really often spread in popular media.
-- [NanoKarrin](https://www.youtube.com/channel/UCue2Utve3Cz8Cb2eIJzWGUQ) - A Polish group creating covers of well-known songs and parodies of some anime productions.
+- [NanoKarrin](https://www.youtube.com/channel/UCue2Utve3Cz8Cb2eIJzWGUQ) - A Polish group creating covers of well-known songs.
+They are also create short parodies of some anime productions.
 - [Spychu91](https://www.youtube.com/user/Spychu91) - Announcements of new anime production and information from "that world".
+So if someone has already watched many productions and doesn't know what to watch, then maybe something of the [hypothetical] promising new series will interest him.

 ### VOD